SimHoZebs/personal-site/content/blogs/Reviews&Planning/2025 T2 Review & T3 Plans.md

 ![](../../../public/blogs/me-aws.jpg)

+Here's a weird thing about me - I tend to unintentionally challenge myself by believing I can do more than I actually can.
+A project always seems easier and my experiences seem sufficient for the job until I find out how hard, tedious, and time consuming it is.
+I often feel stupid for thinking that, but in the end, I grow and actually be capable of what I couldn't.

+Going into this internship, I told myself that this was where I'll prove myself to be a great software engineer.
+I didn't expect my code quality to be on a prestige level nor would did I expect to immediately fit into AWS' ecosystem, but I was sure that the gap between me and a mid level engineer wasn't big.

+![|400](../../../public/blogs/accidentally-blocked-pipeline.png)
+you learn through failures

-It goes without saying that this internship is the biggest success I've had so far.
-It not only adds a few more shiny lines on [my resume](/cv) to boost my ego, but it also helped me grow as a software engineer.
-It feels like I got a new pair of glasses for seeing scalable and maintainable code, thanks to my team's insistence on high-quality code.
+And as always, I was wrong to think so.
+In the end, I feel like I got a new pair of glasses for seeing scalable and maintainable code.
 I always wanted more people to look at my code and give me feedback, and getting so much of that was the best thing I got out of this internship.
 AWS' document-centric culture significantly improved my writing skills as well.
 Writing was something I always wanted to get better at, but felt like it was such a time sink because of how often I would be rewriting my own journal.
-Now, I feel more comfortable writing these posts and just documenting anything I work with.
+Now, I feel more comfortable writing these posts and just documenting anything I work on.

 I'm also quite happy with my performance.
 I didn't feel as much of an impostor syndrome as I did in [my first internship](../My%20Experience%20as%20a%20SWE%20Intern%20at%20SRAM.md) - though I definitely did at times.
 I was much more confident asking questions on things I felt clueless on, even setting up meetings to get more focused help!
 Such things are easier said than done while getting pointlessly worried about bothering others too much, but getting over it is as simple as, "Well, if I'm getting in their way, they should tell me.
 Otherwise, I'm gonna do my best to make progress."
 My project ended up getting scheduled for production deployment in the coming weeks, and my manager shared that my skip (his manager) had complimented my work, which is apparently rare I received "inclined" on my full-time conversion evaluation.

-![|400](../../../public/blogs/accidentally-blocked-pipeline.png)
-you learn through failures

 I programmed in Java professionally for the first time and learned several patterns specific to OOP, and I still don't really get it.
 Mainly, I'm not sure why we don't use Go instead.
 Java just feels bloated and verbose.
-There's nothing inherently wrong about OOP, as far as I can tell, but [considering some of its harmful design patterns](https://youtu.be/wo84LFzx5nI), and my firm confidence that functional programming is as scalable, I see no reason to continue using Java.
-I get that we don't want to add more maintenance overhead and lean on the infinitely larger Java community, but it just hurts waiting for my Java project to build and seeing how much compute and memory JVM uses to run simple lambda functions.
+There's nothing inherently wrong about OOP, and I get that we don't want to add more maintenance overhead and lean on the infinitely larger Java community, but [considering some of its harmful design patterns](https://youtu.be/wo84LFzx5nI), and my firm confidence that functional programming is as scalable, it just hurts waiting for my Java project to build and seeing how much compute and memory JVM uses to run simple lambda functions.

-And that leads to another minor complaint - there is a desire for engineers to learn new technologies and try ideas that may fail, but the pressure to hit deadlines for existing projects makes it much easier to lean on tried & tested tools without knowing if there could've been a better way to do things.
-Without dedicating a decent amount of work time to keeping up with modern tech trends, there is a real danger of falling behind and limiting innovation.
-I do not want to be someone who only knows how to get things done the way Amazon does things, and I learned that there will be some effort necessary for that.
+And that leads to another minor complaint - there is a desire for engineers to learn new technologies and try ideas that may fail, but the pressure to hit deadlines for existing projects makes it much easier to lean on tried & tested tools.
+Without dedicating a decent amount of work time to keeping up with modern tech trends, it's difficult to know if there was a better way to do things, real danger of falling behind, and limiting innovation.
+I do not want to be someone who only knows how to get things done the way Amazon does things, and I learned that there needs be some effort beyond work necessary for that.

-My project carried more weight than the [work I did for SRAM](../My%20Experience%20as%20a%20SWE%20Intern%20at%20SRAM.md), but the service I built is internal-facing nonetheless.
-It's missing the impact of a customer-facing service and the thrill of fighting within a competitive market.
-I kind of wanted to do frontend development.
+I like working on things that make a difference.
+My project definitely did, but, it was missing the impact of a externally-facing service and the thrill of fighting within a competitive market.
+I kind of wish I got to do frontend web development.
 I think there's just something very exciting about working with browsers and the web's rapidly evolving ecosystem.

 This is something I felt last summer too, but man, there's a certain gloom over the idea of investing a majority of the day in an office.
 After that, I headed to the gym, came back home, ate dinner, *maybe* do something meaningful for another 2 ~ 3 hours, before going to sleep and repeating the cycle.
 Don't get me wrong - I enjoy software engineering regardless of the mission, but I would much rather work on something that resonates with my soul, like my personal projects.
 I'm reminded once more that this isn't the end goal and I need to keep working hard to earn my ideal life.
 Startup?